Rim-El-Ballouli/Python-Crash-Course/README.md

 # Python Crash Course

-## A-Hands-on-Project-based-Introduction-to-Programming
+## A Hands on Project based Introduction to Programming

+This repository contains a
+  1) review,
+  2) summary and
+  3) solutions
-This repository contains a summary of the book titled Python Crash Course: A Hands-on, Project-based Introduction to Programming by Eric Matthes.
-It also includes solutions for the exercises in the book.
+to exercises of the book titled Python Crash Course: A Hands-on, Project-based Introduction to Programming by Eric Matthes.